 I don’t think this should eliminate the use of ablation.
 In fact, emerging evidence in the catheter-based procedures, as well as now, within some observational studies within surgery suggests that there are maybe other benefits of the ablation procedure.

 In particular, it looks like the ablation procedure may influence heart failure presentations and cardiovascular mortality.
 Likely cardiovascular mortality because the most common cause of mortality in atrial fibrillation patients is heart failure.
-So, if we can control that outcome with this procedure, we should release CV death.

 Future research should focus on these outcomes as the primary outcomes.
 As a team we are becoming less enthusiastic about rhythm control for stroke prevention but much more enthusiastic given the findings of CASTLE-AF, now RAFT-AF, CABANA-AF sub-studies, that heart failure is likely influenced by the ablation procedure.